Shirakumo/lichat-protocol/README.md

 See `to-wire`, `from-wire`.

 #### 1.1 Symbols
 Special care must be taken when reading and printing symbols.
 Symbols that come from the `lichat-protocol` package must be printed without the package name prefix.
 Symbols from the `keyword` package must be printed by their name only prefixed by a `:`.
-Symbols without a package must be printed by their name only and prefixed by a `#:`.
 Every other symbol must be prefixed by the symbol's package's name followed by a `:`.
 When a symbol is read, it is checked whether it exists in the corresponding package laid out by the previous rules.
 If it does not exist, the expression is not valid and an error must be generated, but only after the expression has been read to completion.

 #### 1.2 Objects
 Only Common Lisp objects of type `wireable` can be serialised to the wire format.
 Special care must also be taken when `wire-object`s are read from the wire.
 An error must be generated if the object is malformed by either a non-symbol in the first place of its list, imbalanced key/value pairs in the tail, or non-keywords in the key position.
 An error must also be generated if the symbol at the first position does not name a class that is a subclass of `wire-object`.
 If it is a subclass of `update`, the keys (and values) named `:id` and `:clock` must also be present, lest an error be generated.